Wilderness Guide Program

 Location: Nishnajida (Ojibwe for Camp Where the Old Ways Return) is 80 acres of wilderness located in the heart of the Chequamegon-Nicolet National Forest.
 It is six miles from the main campus and support community we call Nadmadewining.
 The camp can be reached by canoe, by forest trails, or by dirt road to within a mile of the camp.

 Tuition is $10,200 for each adult.
 Allow up to $1500 for incidental expenses such as craft supplies and canoe rental.

 The Wilderness Guide Program is now open for applications.
-Please download the information packet.
-For any questions, or if you would like an application, please send an email along with your name and phone number to balance (at) teachingdrum (dot) org.
+If you have an interest in the Wilderness Guide Program and have any questions, please send an email along with your name and phone number to Odemakwa (at) teachingdrum (dot) org.
 Or you can call the School at (715) 546-2944 and ask for Makwa or Tamarack.

 Visit the Wilderness Guide Photo Gallery.

 “For me the greatest gift of the Wilderness Guide Program was getting to know myself and the rest of life a lot better…Having the open and accepting surroundings, both human and non-human, helped me tremendously to be open and accepting of myself.
 To accept myself as I am and therefore able to accept others as they are…Living in the wilderness with minimal distractions and all the support needed to be able to do it, and to be able to do it for a whole turn of the seasons, is a unique and great gift to everyone that has the honor to experience it.
 The lessons from the WGP keep coming back to me.
 Some lessons have taken years to sink in.
 I feel immensely grateful for all that I was given during my year in the program.”